Minasu/CeleoWAF-apache/README.md

 ## Reporting Issues

-If you are facing a configuration issue or if something is not working as you expect it to be, please use ModSecurity user’s mailing list.
+If you are facing a configuration issue or if something is not working as you expect it to be, please use CeleoWAF user’s mailing list.
 Issues on GitHub are also welcome, but we prefer to have users question on the mailing list first, where you can reach an entire community.
 Also don’t forget to look for an existing issue before opening a new one.

-Lastly, If you are planning to open an issue on GitHub, please don’t forget to tell us the version of your libmodsecurity and the version of the Apache connector you are running.
+Lastly, If you are planning to open an issue on GitHub, please don’t forget to tell us the version of your libceleowaf and the version of the Apache connector you are running.

 ### Security issue

 Please do not publicly report any security issue.
-Instead, contact us at: security@modsecurity.org to report the issue.
+Instead, contact us at: security@celeowaf.org to report the issue.
 Once the problem is fixed we will provide you with credit for the discovery.

 ## Feature Request